 Baptist Medical Park – Nine Mile: Digital mammography, 3D mammography, breast ultrasound, breast ultrasound guided biopsy

-Baptist Medical Park – Navarre: Digital mammography, breast ultrasound
+Baptist Medical Park – Navarre: 3D mammography, digital mammography, breast ultrasound

 Jay Hospital: Digital mammography